vihlancevk/Differentiator/README.md

 # Differentiator
-The program differentiates expressions from one variable (x).
+The program differentiates expressions of one variable (x).
 You need to enter in the file data.txt the expression (at the end of the expression entry, it is necessary to put the $ symbol, this is done for the convenience of the recursive descent algorithm):
 3/x + ln(x)$
 The program supports the following operations: